lammps/lammps/doc/src/Modify_contribute.rst

   A LaTeX citation is stored in a variable at the top of the file and a single line of code that references the variable is added to the constructor of the class.
-Whenever a user invokes your feature from their input script, this will cause LAMMPS to output the citation to a log.cite file and prompt the user to examine the file.
-Note that you should only use this for a paper you or your group authored.
-  E.g. adding a cite in the code for a paper by Nose and Hoover if you write a fix that implements their integrator is not the intended usage.
-That kind of citation should just be in the doc page you provide.
+Whenever a user invokes your feature from their input script, this will cause LAMMPS to output a reminder to cite that reference.
+Note that you should only use this for the most relevant paper for a feature and a publication that you or your group authored.
+E.g. adding a citation in the code for a paper by Nose and Hoover if you write a fix that implements their integrator is not the intended usage.
+That kind of citation should just be in the documentation page you provide describing your contribution.

 Finally, as a general rule-of-thumb, the more clear and self-explanatory you make your documentation and README files, and the